Exterior House Painting Pricing Guide

 Shed, approximately $900 – $1,950

-Assumptions that accompany the above ballpark prices:
+Assumptions that accompany the prices:

 1. Clapboard and trim prices are based on spot priming (priming only those areas that are “raw” or have been sanded/filled/prepped) and 1 top coat of paint.